 Prompt internal communication helps agents route customer queries to the agent or team member best suited to solve them, hence delivering positive experiences for customers.

 In the absence of robust internal communication, agents take longer to get expert help and delay resolutions.
+However, your company can still use office phones, email, and other means of communication to keep in touch.

 2. Internal communication helps your team stay updated